 Summary Additional Formats.
 CARD: Historical Biodiesel Operating Margins.
 CARD is tracking biodiesel returns over operating costs based on a typical continuous flow plant that uses soybean oil as feedstock for biodiesel production.

 More Search Options Site Map Printable Version.
 Membership Information.
 Plans & Pricing.
 Benchmark We are the benchmark for the markets we serve.

+Our team of knowledgeable editors have over 150 years of combined experience and will give you the tools to succeed in today's rapidly changing renewable fuels market.
+Never before have refiners, jobbers, marketers, oil companies, traders, analysts, and pricing/supply departments had such a close-up, in-depth view of the ethanol and biodiesel marketplace.
+Biodieselmagazine.com.
 Thousands of jobs supported by the U.S. biodiesel industry are at risk as Congress appears to have reached a legislative impasse without extending a critical tax incentive that is slated to expire on Dec.
 31.

 EPA | December 27, 2011 On Dec.
 27, the U.S. Biodieselmagazine.com.
 2011 is not only shattering the biodiesel industry's previous record year of 690 million gallons, but it's also proving that the mandate is truly a floor and not a ceiling.